chimera-linux/cports/Packaging.md

 * `brokenlinks` *(false)* By default, broken symlinks that cannot be resolved within any subpackage will result in an error.
 You can override this behavior but usually shouldn't.
+* `hardlinks` *(false)* Normally, multiple hardlinks are detected and errored on.
+By enabling this, you allow packages with hardlinks to build.
 * `scanrundeps` *(true)* This specifies whether automatic runtime dependencies are scanned for the package.
 By default, ELF files are scanned for their dependencies, which is usually desirable, but not always.